-Add the minced meat and tinned tomatoes followed by 1 tin of water, the wine, and a good pinch of salt and pepper and the basil stalks.
-Bring to the boil, then reduce the heat to low and simmer with a lid on for around 1 hour, stirring occasionally.
+Pour in the wine, then add a good pinch of sea salt and black pepper and the basil stalks.
+Bring to the boil, then reduce the heat to low and simmer with a lid ajar for around 1 hour, stirring occasionally.

-Melt the butter in pan over a medium-low heat, then mix in the flour adding and stirring in one splash of milk at a time until you have a smooth white sauce.
-Bring to the boil, then simmer for a couple of minutes before removing from the heat and stirring through most of the Parmesan.
-Season to taste.
+Melt the butter in pan over a medium-low heat, then mix in the flour adding and stirring in 1 splash of milk at a time until you have a smooth white sauce.
+Bring to the boil, then simmer for a couple of minutes before removing from the heat.
+Finely grate and stir through most of the Parmesan, then season to taste.

 When the time’s up, remove the Bolognese from the heat, tear in and stir through the basil leaves and season to taste, if needed.

 To assemble the lasagne, spoon a third of the Bolognese into the bottom of an ovenproof dish (25cm x 30cm), then follow with a layer of lasagne sheets and a third of your white sauce.
 Add another layer of Bolognese and repeat the process twice more, finishing with a layer of white sauce.

 Finely grate over the remaining Parmesan, drizzle with oil, cover loosely with tin foil and place in the oven for 20 minutes.